-An Application for Re-admission, obtainable from the Office of Admissions, must be submitted by July 30 for the fall Semester or by November 30 for the spring Semester.
+An Application for Re-admission, obtainable from the Office of Admissions, must be submitted by July 30 for the Fall Semester or by November 30 for the Spring Semester.
 Students who are inactive (not registered) for one Semester must complete an Application for Re-admission.
 When a student fails to enroll for classes at the University for two consecutive Semesters, he or she must apply for re-admission.
-The Office of Admissions will notify the student, in writing, decision in a timely fashion.
+The Office of Admissions will notify the student, in writing, of the decision in a timely fashion.

 Students who have not enrolled at the University for five or more years are responsible for completing the most recent curriculum in their major area.
 These students may also be required to take oral or written examinations to demonstrate proficiency in undergraduate courses previously taken.

 Students who have demonstrated exceptional academic ability may be permitted to enroll at Bethune-Cookman University after completion of their junior year in high school.
-Dual enrollment applicants must have satisied the following:
+Dual enrollment applicants must have satisfied the following:

 - Reside in Volusia or Flagler County